mautic/developer-documentation-new/docs/design/feedback.rst

 - Include clear call to actions that guide the User on how to proceed.
 For example:

-  "No Email activity?
-Start sending some Campaigns to populate this data!"
+  'No Email activity?
+Start sending some Campaigns to populate this data!'

 - If the lack of data is due to incomplete configuration, provide direct guidance: